What is domain branding?

 Trademark owners can attempt to sue a domain name owner, who’s owning the domain legitimately and using it for business purposes, and that sucks.

 Aged domains are domain names that have previously been used on past websites before they were discontinued.
 Domain names expire all the time.
-This may be for a number of reasons…
+This may be for several reasons…

 - The original owner of the now aged domain may have forgotten to renew it